-Note: It is possible to have both versions (2012 and 6.0) of the movie maker at the same time.
+Note: It is possible to have both versions (2012 and 6.0) of the moviemaker at the same time.

 Import the video file from your computer’s directory (where you have saved the video.)
-On the version 6.0, click the ‘Import media’ option to import your video.
+On version 6.0, click the ‘Import media’ option to import your video.

 Drag the video onto the timeline and then find the edit option on the left panel.
 There are 4 options there – "Imported Media", "Effects", "Transitions" and "Titles and Credits".
 You want to select the ‘Effects’ option.

-A new effects window will open, and there you will see several options such as the "ease in", "ease out" features which are essentially used for zooming.
+A new effects window will open, and there you will see several options such as the "ease in", "ease-out" features which are essentially used for zooming.
 Select if you either want to zoom in/out in Windows Movie Maker using either these two options.

-Adding zooming and panning effects into video clip with Windows Movie Maker is easy, but you can also create more customized pan&zoom effect by setting up the starting and ending point with Wondershare Filmora.
+Adding zooming and panning effects into video clips with Windows Movie Maker is easy, but you can also create a more customized pan&zoom effect by setting up the starting and ending point with Wondershare Filmora.
 Besides the pan&zoom effect, you can do more in Filmora.
 Check our picks of best alternatives to Windows Movie Maker and choose the best video editing software based on your needs.

 Liza Brown is a writer and a lover of all things video.